After the dollar-loving Milei wins the presidency, Argentines anxiously watch the exchange rate

 Milei, a self-described anarcho capitalist, has said he will abolish the Central Bank and has promoted replacing the local currency with the dollar to rein in inflation.
 He associated his campaign so closely with the idea that supporters at rallies carried giant 100-dollar bills bearing his face.

-The Central Bank has made access to foreign currency increasingly more stringent, which has caused the parallel market to flourish.
+The government has made access to foreign currency increasingly more stringent, which has caused the parallel market to flourish.
 While the Central Bank-set price of the dollar is 356 pesos, it is nearly triple that in the main cash exchange, the “blue dollar.”

 To obtain that rate, tourists in particular head to the pedestrian Florida street in Buenos Aires, where illegal money changers muttering “Exchange” can be heard every few steps.
 Officials from the tax agency are scattered along the street, too, but their presence doesn’t serve as much of a deterrent.